 The twinkle satellite should hopefully be in low-Earth orbit within the next 4 years, and is being built and launched in the UK!

 Once Twinkle is in orbit, it will be able to observe over 100 planets.
-When it sees these planets, twinkle measures the light being given off by the planet and can see which elements are and molecules are in the planet’s atmosphere.
+When it sees these planets, Twinkle measures the light being given off by the planet and can see which elements there are and which molecules there are in the planet’s atmosphere.
 It will also be able to detect amino acids, which are commonly referred to as the building blocks of life!
-We do not know much about these planets, other than their mass, so Twinkle will be discovering never before known information about these planets.
+We do not know much about these planets, other than their mass, so Twinkle will be discovering never before known information.